On Koszul duality for Kac-Moody groups: Monodromic categories

 \subsubsection{The functor $\VV$}

 Let $(\VV')^f$ be the composition of $\VV'$ with the equivalence (cf. \eqref{Frobfin})

-By Cor.\ref{c:Vexact}, $(\VV')^f$ restricts to an exact functor $\hsP\to\Mod(S,\Frob)$ with the $S$-action on $\VV'(\calF)^f$ coming from the right $H$-monodromy.
-We also have the left $H$-monodromy acting on each object $\calF\in\scP$ functorially, hence acitng as natural transformations on the functor $(\VV')^f$.
+By Corollary \ref{c:Vexact}, $(\VV')^f$ restricts to an exact functor $\hsP\to\Mod(S,\Frob)$ with the $S$-action on $\VV'(\calF)^f$ coming from the right $H$-monodromy.
+We also have the left $H$-monodromy acting on each object $\calF\in\scP$ functorially, hence acting as natural transformations on the functor $(\VV')^f$.
 Therefore, we can lift $(\VV')^f$ uniquely into an exact functor

 We also write

 for the derived functor of \eqref{Vnonder}.
 It is easy to see that $\VV$ is a lifting of $(\VV')^f$ as functors on $\hsM$.